xperian48/AurAchieve/README.md

 Currently, there are no sponsors.

-If you appreciate AuraAscend and want to keep it free for everyone, please [sponsor](https://github.com/sponsors/NiceSapien) me.
+If you appreciate AurAchieve and want to keep it free for everyone, please [sponsor](https://github.com/sponsors/NiceSapien) me.
 You can also do this through [patreon](https://patreon.com/nicesapien), but GitHub sponsors is preferred over Patreon as it charges less.
 The codebase is provided under the MIT license absolutely free of charge, forever.

 Current goals:

-Any amount - Show appreciation and help keep AuraAscend free
+Any amount - Show appreciation and help keep AurAchieve free

 **20$** - Buy a domain for the website

-**100$** - Publish AuraAscend on the Apple App Store
+**100$** - Publish AurAchieve on the Apple App Store